Logging

 Disabling logs and step results

-If your organization has adjusted log and step result retention policies, you will see a toggle in the instance configuration wizard that allows you to disable log and step result storage for a specific instance.
+If your organization has custom retention policies, a toggle will appear in the instance configuration wizard to disable storage for specific instances.

 Viewing logs for all customers